Pyke, Incarnate Word Cardinals to face the South Alabama Jaguars - WTOP News

 Mobile, Alabama; Monday, 8 p.m.
 EST

-BOTTOM LINE: South Alabama faces Incarnate Word in a matchup of Division 1 Division squads.
+BOTTOM LINE: Incarnate Word travels to South Alabama for a Division 1 Division matchup Monday.

-The Jaguars are 2-1 in home games.
-South Alabama scores 72.8 points and has outscored opponents by 7.0 points per game.
+The Jaguars are 2-1 on their home court.
+South Alabama has a 1-1 record in games decided by 10 or more points.

-The Cardinals are 0-2 on the road.
-Incarnate Word ranks fifth in the Southland with 13.4 assists per game led by Jalin Anderson averaging 6.2.
+The Cardinals are 0-2 in road games.
+Incarnate Word is fifth in the Southland with 34.0 rebounds per game led by Jayden Williams averaging 7.0.

 South Alabama is shooting 42.6% from the field this season, 1.5 percentage points higher than the 41.1% Incarnate Word allows to opponents.
-Incarnate Word scores 19.2 more points per game (85.0) than South Alabama gives up (65.8).
+Incarnate Word has shot at a 50.5% clip from the field this season, 12.1 percentage points above the 38.4% shooting opponents of South Alabama have averaged.

 TOP PERFORMERS: Myles Corey is scoring 18.6 points per game and averaging 2.8 rebounds for the Jaguars.

-Davion Bailey is scoring 17.2 points per game and averaging 2.8 rebounds for the Cardinals.
+Davion Bailey is shooting 46.9% and averaging 17.2 points for the Cardinals.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.